KusumaSomisetti/AIWSEN/README.md

 imageio  2.31.2

-The main function for training is train_HSI, and the specific hyperparameter settings can be found in configs/configs.py
+The main function for training is AWISEN/train_HSI.py.

+The specific hyperparameter settings can be found in AWISEN/configs/configs.py.

+If you need to replace the dataset, please update the dataset files in the datasets/ directory and modify the corresponding settings in /data/get_dataset.py.

 ### Citation
 Please cite our paper if you use this code in your research.